jupyterhub/jupyter-server-proxy/docs/server-process.rst

        'command': _cmd_callback
    }

-The ``port`` argument will be pased to the callable.
+The ``port`` argument will be passed to the callable.
 This is a simple form of dependency injection that helps us add more parameters in the future without breaking backwards compatibility.